RomelSan/Sysadmin-Themes/Windows Terminal/README.md

 # Windows Terminal Profiles
+You can open the settings file directly using keyboard shortcuts.
+Open settings file: `ctrl+shift+,`
+Also you can take a look at the auto generated file: `ctrl+alt+,`

 ## Creating profile
 1. Click Settings.

 ![Demo 01](./screenshot.png?raw=true)

 Click "Open JSON file"

 The settings are in Json format.

-2. Creating a named `cmd` profile with a custom font and theme
+1. Creating a named `cmd` profile with a custom font and theme
 ```json
 {
     "guid": "{0caa0dad-35be-5f56-a8ff-afceeeaa6101}",